10up/insert-special-characters/README.md

 1. Activate the plugin.
 1. Use Insert Special Characters!

+## Development

+1. Clone this repo into your `wp-content/plugins` folder: `git clone https://github.com/10up/insert-special-characters.git`
+2. Build the plugin by running the following NPM commands in the plugin folder.
+	* `npm install && composer install`
+	* `npm run build`
+4. Activate the `Insert Special Characters` plugin.

 ## Frequently Asked Questions

 ### How come I do not see all the special characters?